JeffreyYu2018/personal-websitev3/source/_posts/an-american-sendoff.md

 ![Us four downstairs](/images/taiwan20_060120_tennis_last_time_inside.jpg)

 It was at this time that Kevin also gifted me some baked goods.
-He had gotten his brother, a baker in Taichung, to ship some personally-baked cakes and cookies to me.
+He had gotten his brother, a baker in Taichung, to ship some personally-baked cakes and cookies to me from his shop called [EggsHuang.](https://www.facebook.com/Eggs.Huang)

 ![Jeff and Kevin with his baked goods gift](/images/taiwan20_060120_kevin_gift.jpg)